emmanuelmeena91/The-Shoe-Spot/README.md

 2. Tailwind CSS: The app's styling is done using Tailwind CSS, a utility-first CSS framework.
 3. JSX.

+# Deployment
+This app is deployed on Netlify at the following URL: https://64cad05ad1830007d2fcf5f2--musical-hotteok-33fc63.netlify.app/

 # Backend service
  API https://example-data.draftbit.com/sneakers?_limit=10